 For more information, contact Director of Auxiliary Program Lizzie Duncan.

 For more information about planning a visit, check out our Visitors' Guide or give us a call, we're always delighted to welcome someone to the Mountain.
 Visitors who are not on campus for special events are required to sign in with one of our receptionists or obtain prior permission.
-For more information about campus use policies, please contact Sherri Bergman, Director of Communication and Marketing.
+For more information about campus use policies, please contact, Jasmine Render Director of Marketing and Communications.